-Recently the US Department of Commerce approved a 23% Countervailing Duty on hardwood plywoods that are imported from China.
+Recently the US Department of Commerce approved a 23% Countervailing Duty on hardwood import plywood that is imported from China.
 This is an effort by the US government to “protect” domestic manufacturers from import products that are subsidized by foreign governments.
 So import plywood prices have gone up at least by 23%.
 What no one seems to be talking about is the response from the domestic manufacturers that are raising their prices accordingly like a gas station across the street in order to keep everything in balance.
 Add to this an impending decision from Commerce on an Anti-Dumping margin that could more than double the already raised prices on imports and we are poised for a massive spike in plywood prices both foreign and domestic.

 I hate to continue talking about how prices keep going up because in the past I have stated that price increases need to happen in order to keep some products alive, but in this case I’m not sure I agree with the increases being levied by domestic manufacturers.
 A Countervailing Duty is the response from the US government to a petition from US industries who claim that foreign government support of imported goods threatens the viability of the domestic product.
 In other words, domestic manufacturers feel they can’t compete with Chinese plywood makers because the Chinese government covers a lot of their costs, allowing lower prices on the finished plywood.